Fluorescent and phosphorescent stones

 Peruvian Black Iris Opal® was discovered in Peru in 2019 and found to be fluorescent by Gemrock Perus general manager Stefan Austermühle.
 It is a very rare stone with only a few dozens of kilos found so far.

-Peruvian pink aragonite
+Peruvian tiger aragonite

-Peruvian pink aragonite® is so far know to only a few peruvian lapidary carvers but has not been promoted so far in foreign countries, as it is very rare and hard to acquire.
+Peruvian tiger aragonite® is so far know to only a few peruvian lapidary carvers but has not been promoted so far in foreign countries, as it is very rare and hard to acquire.
 The fact however, that this mineral is phosphorescent has been recently discovered by Gemrocks general manager, Stefan Austermühle.
-The white layers of the pink aragonite® do emit a very strong white light when under UV-impact.
+The white layers of the tiger aragonite® do emit a very strong white light when under UV-impact.
 However when the light is switched off, the mineral shows an intense green afterglow that takes several seconds to dimm out.
 We are in process of acquiring more of this mineral in order to introduce this fascinating rock to the world.

 Peruvian coati aragonite® is a beautiful material with brown, reddish, yellowish and white layers.
 It rememberd us to the striped tail of a coatí.
 So we named the stone after this threatened species from the Amazon.
 A great opportunity to promote the importance of the conservation of this species.